mui/material-ui/docs/data/material/design-resources/connect/connect.md

 <img src="/static/material-ui/design-resources/connect-switch-component-customized.png" style="width: 814px; margin-bottom: 8px;" alt="A fully customized Switch component in the Material UI Design Kit." width="1628" height="400" />

-You can run Connect to generate a new theme.
-From here you can run Connect to generate a new theme—here's what would be generated from the example above:
+From here you can run Sync to generate a new theme—here's what would be generated from the example above:

 ```js
 {